jetbrains-academy/kotlin-onboarding-introduction/Hangman/safeUserInputFunction/task.md

 **Note**: to avoid typos, just copy the text from here and paste it into your code.

-- to read the line of user input, use the `safeReadLine` function that is already defined in the project:
+- to read the line of user input, use the `safeReadLine` function, which is already defined in the project:

 ```kotlin
 guess = safeReadLine()
 ```

-- to check the correctness of the user's input, use the `isCorrectInput` function that was implemented in the previous step.
+- to check the correctness of the user's input, use the `isCorrectInput` function, which was implemented in the previous step.

-To make the letter uppercase you can implement your own function, but we _recommend_ looking into the [`uppercase`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) built-in function.
+To make a letter uppercase, you can implement your own function, but we _recommend_ looking into the [`uppercase`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/uppercase.html) built-in function.

 If you have any difficulties, **hints will help you solve this task**.